How to Listen to Your Body: 4 Pathways to Somatic Awareness

 What 'listen to your body' actually means

 This is why trauma-informed somatic work includes multiple pathways to perception and nervous system regulation.
-Each offers its own gifts, and each can be a doorway to the embodied wisdom you're seeking.
+Each offers its own gifts, and each can be a pathway to the embodied wisdom you're seeking.

 Four pathways to body awareness